beaverbuilder/documentation/docs/beaver-builder/layouts/rows/work-with-rows.md

   * You want to save a particular row in order to reuse it somewhere else.
   * You have content sections on your page that you might want to reposition later – if they are in separate rows, it's easy to move them by dragging.
   * You want to take advantage of the row's margin or padding features to position a block of content within a row or position the row with respect to other rows.
   * Instead of a theme sidebar, you want to add a Sidebar module or some other module that appears to span several rows.
-To give this area the look of a sidebar, you need a single row with column layers, as in this quick mockup showing a single row with two columns.
-The left column contains two Heading _column layers_ , and the right column contains the sidebar.
+To give this area the look of a sidebar, you need a single row with column groups, shown in this mockup.
+There's a single row with one column group containing two columns.
+The sidebar is in the right column, and the left column has two Heading modules.

 ![](/img/rows-columns-work-with-rows-5.jpg)